IMAGE VIA SANTA MONICA MOUNTAIN GOATS | FACEBOOK

-As the largest training group in Southern California, you’ll no doubt be amongst friends.
+As the largest training group in Southern California, you’ll no doubt be among friends.
 And these friends are legit; the LA Road Runners are the official training group of the LA Marathon.
-Meeting every Saturday morning at Short Avenue Elementary School, runners of all experience levels practice by the ocean under the professional supervision of supportive coaches.
-Runners are placed into one of 20 pace groups led by experienced pacers and train for 26 weeks to knock down that 26.2.
+Meeting every Saturday morning at various locations around the city, runners of all experience levels practice by the ocean under the professional supervision of supportive coaches.
+In this paid program, runners are placed into one of 20 pace groups led by experienced pacers and train for 26 weeks to knock down that 26.2.
 Plus, you’ll receive some sweet perks the day of the race.
 Additionally, they’ve partnered with area running groups (like the Pasadena Pacers) to extend their training even further.

 Run With Us | Facebook

 Run With Us serves Pasadena both as a local running store and a running club.
-Meeting every Monday at 6pm for Fun Runs, the club leads a four-to-six-mile run or three-mile walk around town.
+Meeting every Monday at 6pm for Fun Runs near the store, the club leads a four-to-six-mile run or three-mile walk around town.
 Circling back to the store, these runs end with shoe/product demos, free snacks and raffles, and socializing with the Run With Us Race Team.
 If you’re busy during the week, catch up with club members for a Sunday morning trail run/walk.

 @delizabethpea | Instagram